 Reporting adverse events and product defects

-Unapproved therapeutic goods generally have not been evaluated for safety, quality and efficacy and could pose unknown risks.
-When you become an Authorised Prescriber you must report any adverse event or product defect related to the unapproved good to us within 15 calendar days of learning of it.
+If you become an Authorised Prescriber, you must report any suspected adverse events or product defects related to the 'unapproved' good to us within 15 calendar days of learning of it.

-The HREC, specialist college and/or the good's sponsor may also require you to provide them with adverse event reports.
+The HREC, specialist college and the good's sponsor may also require you to provide them with adverse event reports.

 There are various ways to report adverse events and product defects, which can be found on our website at Reporting adverse events.